rambasnet/ExpressDemoProjects/README.md

 ### Instructions to run Gradebook V1

-- first run mongodb local server from a terminal
+- first run mongodb local server from a terminal using default port 27017

 ```bash
 $ mkdir data